 A French Jesuit who sang hymns in the face of a Huron war party, becoming one of the martyred saints of North America.

-Antoine Daniel left his native France in 1632, driven by a zeal to convert the Indigenous peoples of New France.
-He learned the Huron language and worked for years at the mission of Sainte-Marie among the Hurons, a fragile European outpost in what is now Ontario.
-Daniel was known for his gentle manner and dedication, running a school for Huron boys.
-His mission's existence was perilous, caught in the complex web of tribal warfare between the Huron (allies of the French) and the Iroquois Confederacy.
-In July 1648, an Iroquois war party attacked the mission village of Teanaostaiaé while Daniel was celebrating Mass.
-He helped the villagers escape before facing the attackers alone at the chapel entrance, where he was killed.
-His death, and those of his fellow missionaries, became a powerful symbol of Catholic sacrifice in the New World.
+Antoine Daniel left France in 1632 to convert Indigenous peoples in New France.
+He learned the Huron language and worked for years at Sainte-Marie among the Hurons, a European outpost in present-day Ontario.
+He ran a school for Huron boys, showing a gentle manner and dedication.
+The mission's existence was perilous, caught in tribal warfare between the Huron, allies of the French, and the Iroquois Confederacy.
+In July 1648, an Iroquois war party attacked the mission village of Teanaostaiaé while Daniel celebrated Mass.
+He helped villagers escape, then faced the attackers alone at the chapel entrance, where he was killed.
+His death, along with those of fellow missionaries, became a symbol of Catholic sacrifice in the New World.

 The biggest hits of 1601